Kinginrob/PyPort-Scan/README.md

 # Warning

 Scanning networks without permission is illegal and unethical.
 Only use PyPortScan for legitimate and lawful purposes.
 Always obtain proper permissions before scanning any network or system.
-The developers of PyPortScan assume no liability and are not responsible for any misuse or damage caused by this program.
+The developer of PyPortScan assume no liability and is not responsible for any misuse or damage caused by this program.